pshinde5/react-ui/README.md

 NOTE: Connection to VPN BIGIP is required to access the API
 ## Use case 1
 We have one property Start Date on Quote resource.
 When we patch a date on this field, it has an impact on the sub resource like Coverage start date.
-We need to update this Coverage start date in UI after the patch
+We need to update this Coverage start date in UI after the patch.

+API communicates this changes to the UI via x-graphtalk-modified tag in the Response headers.

+We traverse the existing store & check if any modified URI is present it the store.
+If any URL is found, it is refreshed & update the store

 ### Hooks
 1. useActivity : To start an business activity (Quote, Contract or Client) & create new object in aia store with this url (baId)